AngryCarrot789/WPFDarkTheme/readme.md

     </ResourceDictionary>
 </Application.Resources>
 ```
+and then most things like buttons, listboxes, etc, will automatically be styled.
+Then to style windows...
 # How to style windows
 in your window xaml code (where you define height/width, etc), add
 ```xml